shahab-sarmashghi/Skmer/README.md

 ```

 ### 2. Reformatting distance matrices
-In order to be compatible with downstream software standard square distance matrices should be converted into [PHYLIP][7] format.
+In order to be compatible with downstream software, standard square distance matrices should be converted into [PHYLIP][7] format.

 Example of distance matrix in standard square form
 ```